microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/Update-MgExternalConnectionItem.md

 		}
 	)
 }
-Update-MgExternalConnectionItem -ExternalConnectionId $externalConnectionId -ExternalItemId $externalItemId -BodyParameter $params
+Update-MgBetaExternalConnectionItem -ExternalConnectionId $externalConnectionId -ExternalItemId $externalItemId -BodyParameter $params
 ```

-This example shows how to use the Update-MgExternalConnectionItem Cmdlet.
+This example shows how to use the Update-MgBetaExternalConnectionItem Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS